Tax Planning for Realized Gains and Ordinary Income

 In summary, the financial benefits you receive are:

 You can read more about depreciation here and the benefits of solar tax credits here.
-In the meantime, let’s jump into a case study to illustrate the potential financial benefits from a sale leaseback solar project.
+In the meantime, let’s jump into a case study to illustrate the potential financial benefits from a flip partnership solar project.

 However, participating in a solar flip partnership project could earn the family significant tax credits, depreciation deductions, and ongoing income to mitigate their high tax burden.